 This is a great time to teach your child the medical terms or dictionary terms for all body parts if you haven’t already done so.
 Knowing these terms is a protective factor to guard against victimization.
 It also gives children the language to ask questions or report problems.
 Children of all genders need the language for all body parts.
 It is typical for children this age to be curious about body parts in a non-sexual way.
 For preschool-aged children, I recommend you read a book together.
 Who Has What?
 All About Girls’ Bodies and Boys’ Bodies by Robie Harris is a great choice.

 How to talk to your child about the bathroom privacy situation:

 Adults and children often experience situations differently.
 We look at the world through different filters.
 At a moment of calm togetherness, I suggest you talk with your child about daycare in general, and then ask specifically what happens when they need to use the bathroom.
 You can ask if they feel comfortable using the bathroom or if they wish anything was different.
 If your child doesn’t have a problem with the shared bathroom, and you are sure they are not being touched or abused in some way, the discomfort might be from your adult filters.
 However, if your child says they don’t want to use the bathroom, or they feel uncomfortable, it will be important to explore that and find a solution.

 I’m afraid this has become very lengthy!!!
-I hope there are some helpful tidbits here.
+I hope there are some helpful tidbits here for formulating an age-appropriate bathroom privacy plan for your family.
 I would love to hear what you think….and if you have additional ideas.
 Please let me know how this turns out.
 I hope you and your son arrive at a solution that works well for all!